 Redwings has a foster to adopt program to ensure that all our horses go to approved and loving homes.
 Potential homes must fill out a foster application and have a home inspection before being approved to foster a Redwings horse.
 The mandatory one year foster period enables Redwings staff to keep a close eye on the foster horse and make sure they are happy, healthy, and a good fit for the foster family.
 After a year of successful fostering the horse is then available for adoption by the foster family.
 Those horses who are not adoptable due to age, illness or injury have a permanent home at the sanctuary.

 In 2014 Redwings was accredited by CARMA (California Race Management Account) and is an approved after care partner for Thoroughbreds that raced in California.
 In 2015 Redwings was accredited by TAA (Thoroughbred Aftercare Alliance), a national organization, as an approved aftercare facility for retired race horses.
-In 2016 Redwings finished its application for accreditation with GFAS (Global Federation of Animal Sanctuaries), an international organization, we completed our facility inspection and are awaiting our status.
+On September 30, 2016 Redwings was received full accreditation from GFAS (Global Federation of Animal Sanctuaries), an international organization that provides certification for animal sanctuaries through verification and accreditation.